ngtcp2/nghttp3/doc/source/programmers-guide.rst

 Assumptions
 -----------

-nghttp3 is a thin layer of HTTP/3.
+nghttp3 is a thin HTTP/3 layer over an underlying QUIC stack.
 It relies on an underlying QUIC stack for flow control and connection management.
 Although nghttp3 is QUIC stack agnostic, it expects some particular interfaces from QUIC stack.
 We will describe them below.

 QPACK operations are done behind the scenes.
 Application can use :type:`nghttp3_settings` to change the behaviour of QPACK